 Rapid Pentests Completed in Hours, Not Weeks

 Remember waiting weeks for pentest results?
-Those days are over.
+Those days are gone.
+XBOW completes comprehensive assessments in hours, delivering the same thoroughness in a fraction of the time.

 - Visual similarity analysis to group related assets and avoid duplicate work